lina-roether/niji/docs/src/cli.md

 ### `niji apply [OPTIONS]`

-Applies (or re-applies) the current theme and configuration to all active modules, or to the selcted modules if `--module` is used.
+Applies (or re-applies) the current theme and configuration to all active modules, or to the selected modules if `--module` is used.

 #### Options